JKeoLeyva/SWEN-Project/docs/DesignDoc.md

 ---
 geometry: margin=1in
 ---
-# PROJECT Design Documentation
+# Web Checkers Design Documentation

-> The following template provides the headings for your Design Documentation.
-As you edit each section make sure you remove these commentary 'blockquotes'; the lines that start with a > character.

 # Team Information
-* Team name: TEAMNAME
+* Team name: 2175-swen-261-13-b-checker-masters
 * Team members
+  * Mark Drobnak
-  * MEMBER1
+  * Sam Davis
-  * MEMBER2
+  * Karl Coelho
-  * MEMBER3
+  * Jacob Keegan
-  * MEMBER4
+  * Jorge Leyva

 ## Executive Summary

-This is a summary of the project.
+The application must allow players to play checkers with other players who are currently signed-in.
+The game user interface (UI) will support a game experience using drag-and-drop browser capabilities for making moves.
+Beyond this minimal set of features, we have grand vision for how we could further enhance on the player experience with some additional features beyond the basic checkers game.

 ### Purpose

-> Provide a very brief statement about the project and the most important user group and user goals.
+The most important user group is players who are interested in playing checkers, online, with other players.
+Players should be able to play games with other players who have signed in to the game, they should be able to leave any game they are currently playing, and they should be able to actually play a game of checkers.

 ### Glossary and Acronyms
 > Provide a table of terms and acronyms.